March 30 – May 11, 2019

 By drawing on the colonial origins of winter gardens, Mere Phantoms connect contemporary migration, displacement and housing struggles with a historical lineage of systemic dispossession of plants, animals, and humans.
 Where is the line between a desire to belong and a desire to possess?
 Who is granted the privilege of access to a home, and on what terms?
 In Winter Garden, Mere Phantoms uses the delicacy of paper to reflect on the crude politics of spaces built to house living things.

-This exhibition will be accompanied by a publication with an essay written by Tara Bursey.
+This exhibition is accompanied by a publication featuring an essay by Tara Bursey.
+The publication can be downloaded HERE.

 Paper Trails: Three Paper Based Exhibitions